Andreh7777/Chatbot_Management_Projects/README.md

-# Chat Service with FastAPI, Redis, and External API Integration
+# Chat Service with FastAPI, Redis, and External API OpenAI Compatible Integration

 This application aims to provide a chat service where users can send messages and receive responses.
 It uses FastAPI for the web framework, Redis for efficient storage of chat histories and integrates